dnsflnv/npng-site/README.md

 Fitness / bodybuilding / powerlifting diary.

-No resistration.
+No registration.
 No personal data needed.
 No tracking and telemetry.
 No remote backend.
 Simple interface.
 Free.

 - Exercises catalog
 - Training programs constructor